-Prerequisites: completion of ECON 201 with a grade of C or higher, ECON 202 | F, S savings, etc. in a specific country.
+Prerequisites: completion of ECON 201 with a grade of C or higher, ECON 202 | F, S Macroeconomics is the study

+Macroeconomics is the study of aggregate economic variables such as total production, the general price level, overall employment, total investment and savings, etc. in a specific country.
 The task of macroeconomists is to understand the fundamental relationships between these variables in order to make better predictions about the economy and advice on public policy.
-In this course, we will learn about macroeconomic variables and institutions, and use standard macroeconomic models in an attempt to understand why economies experience recessions and booms and what policy options governments might use to avoid decrease (or promote increases) in the standards of living higher in ECON 201 | S The course begins with an examination of basic theoretical models of the behavior of firms under different market structures such as perfect competition, oligopoly and monopoly.
-The focus then shifts to the applications of economics in antitrust cases.
-Industry cases and applications of antitrust policies are studied with an emphasis on the structureconduct- performance approach to industrial organization.
+In this course, we will learn about macroeconomic variables and institutions, and use standard macroeconomic models in an attempt to understand why economies experience recessions and booms and what policy options governments might use to avoid decrease (or promote increases) in the standards of living.